kubevirt/kubevirt/docs/probes.md

 A command supplied to an exec probe, will be wrapped by `virt-probe` in the operator and forwarded to the guest.

+## Guest-Agent Ping Probe

+Another option to probe the VM is by doing a qemu-guest-agent based `guest-ping`.
+This will ping the guest and return an error if the guest is not up and running.
+To easily define this on VM spec, specify `guestAgentPing: {}` in VM's readiness probe spec; `virt-controller` will translate this into a corresponding command wrapped by `virt-probe`.

+> Note: You can only define one of the type of probe.

 **Important:** If the qemu-guest-agent is not installed **and** enabled inside the VM, the probe will fail.
 Many images don't enabled the agent by default so make sure you either run one that does or enable it.